1. The Beatles fandom is surprisingly forgiving toward its historic villains.

 2. Who broke up the Beatles?

-The Beatles formed in 1960 and lasted until 1970, when they severed relations under a metaphorical cloud and probably also a literal one (Paul was known to quote partake endquote).
+The Beatles formed in 1960 and lasted until 1970, when they severed relations under a metaphorical cloud and possibly also a literal cloud (Paul was known to quote partake endquote).
 Any chance of a reunion ended in 1980 with John’s death.

 The further back you go, the more broken up the Beatles become.
 Ironically, the Beatles weren’t broken up at the beginning of the universe, when all matter was overlayed in a single point.
-The Beatles existed in that point, as did all of their music and all of their fans and the bullets killed one of them.
-But then the point released its energy, and the Beatles-less aeons began.
+The Beatles existed in that point, as did all of their music and all of their fans and the bullets killed one of them and the cancer that killed a second.
+But then the point released its energy, and the tragic Beatles-less aeons began.

-To answer the answer to the question: God broke up the Beatles.
+To answer the question: God himself broke up the Beatles.
 He caused the fourteen billion years of creation and ensured that the Fab Four only existed in ten of them.

 3. What’s the greatest Beatles album?

 It’s unthinkable in 2021 to say Sgt.
 Pepper’s Lonely Hearts Club Band.
 Maybe you actually like that one the best, but it’d be like picking Ziggy Stardust as the best Bowie album or Dark Side of the Moon as the best Pink Floyd album.
-You’d look like an inexpressibly bland moron, following the herd.
-The point of these “what’s your fav?” questions are to display the sophistication of your tastes.
+You’d look like an milquetoast, risk-averse idiot, following the herd.
+The point of these “what’s your fav?” questions is to display the sophistication of your tastes.

 Abbey Road or Revolver or Rubber Soul?
 Those are still too popular and well-loved.
 The White Album?
 Let it Be?
 Then there’s the opposite problem: you’re obviously trolling, trying to get a reaction.
 One of the first five albums?
 And announce that you’re a lobotomy patient who only listens to pop songs and doesn’t appreciate psychedelic 9/8 sitar anthems about monkeys fucking etc?

 So what’s left?
 We’re running out of albums.
-I’ve given this important matter several seconds of thought and reached a conclusion: the greatest Beatles album is The Rutles (1978) by The Rutles.
+I’ve given this important matter several seconds of thought and reached a conclusion: the greatest Beatles album is The Rutles (1978) by The Rutles.$i;?>